-- This exercise reviews present hypothetical conditionals, presented in Unit 6, on page 70. - Write the example sentence on the board.
+- This exercise reviews present hypothetical conditionals, presented in Unit 6, on page 84. - Write the example sentence on the board.
 Review the verb forms used in the if-clause (simple past) and the result clause (would, could, might + verb) - Elicit possible follow-up sentences to the example.
 Point out that, as in the previous exercise, students should build each sentence on the one before it. - Have students work individually or with a partner to write another series of sentences.

-Assign pages 55-57 for review of vocabulary and grammar presented in Units 4-6.
+Assign pages 67-69 for review of vocabulary and grammar presented in Units 4-6.

 - C. Rewrite each active sentence as a passive sentence. - 1.
 You can prevent many illnesses with a healthy diet. - 2.
 The school board may cut the school's budget next year. - 3.
 People can cure hiccups by drinking a glass of water quickly. - 4.
 Young people should treat older people with respect. - 5.
 Students must submit their application forms by March 13th. - 6.
 Parents should read to their children every day. - 7.
 A pharmacist should explain the potential side effects of the medication. - 8.
 A doctor has to diagnose a disease before he can treat it. - 9.
 I think scientists will find a cure for cancer in the near future. - 10.
 The chef may add new items to the menu next week. - D. Look at the pictures.
-Write a past hypothetical sentence about each. - 📍 If Marco had been paying attention, he might not have spilled the milk.
+Write a past hypothetical sentence about each.

-E. Imagine a series of events that could happen in your own future.
+- E. Imagine a series of events that could happen in your own future.
 Use the present hypothetical to write six sentences.
-Use could, would, and might.

-📍 If I got a job, I could save some money.
+Use could, would, and might. - 📍 If I got a job, I could save some money.